 The act of scratching cleans and sharpens their claws.
 It also works all the muscles in their paws, arms, shoulders, and back.
 They also release a scent through their paws that we can’t smell, but other animals can.
 Therefore, scratching is likely a way that a cat marks its territory.
 Studies show that cats without defined boundaries show signs of stress.
 It’s likely that cats instinctively mark their territory because they are carnivorous and need to protect their hunting grounds from other cats to protect their food supply.
 It’s also possible that the scent marks their “home” where they feel the most comfortable.

 We recommend purchasing several scratching posts for your cat and placing them around the home wherever your cats like to scratch.
 You can never have too many posts, and it allows them to clean, stretch, and exercise without causing damage to your home or furniture.
 It may take a while to train them to use it, so in the meantime, we recommend whatever natural home remedies work the best.
-Remember to pick them up and put them by the scratching post every time until they put the two together.

 We hope you have enjoyed reading, and we have given you a few new ideas to try out.
 If we have helped deter your cats from ruining your furniture and rugs, please share this guide to natural home remedies to stop a cat from scratching on Facebook and Twitter.

-- Natural Home Remedies
+- The 10 Natural Home Remedies for Cat Scratching

 - No Luck?
 Try These Other Options